Why Study Mathematics?

 College graduates with a mathematics degree are prepared for a range of career options in business, industry, government and education.
-Companies in the computer and communications industries employ many mathematicians, as do energy, pharmaceutical, insurance and financial services companies.
+Technology industries employ graduates from the mathematical sciences, as do energy, pharmaceutical, insurance and financial services companies.
 Almost every bureau and branch of the federal government employs mathematicians.
 Data analysts are in high demand, while the job outlook for actuaries is expected to increase more than twice the overall job market through 2024.

 * U.S. Bureau of Labor Statistics